oracle/rewrite-recipes/rewrite-weblogic/docs/recipes/migrate-to-jakarta-EE-9_1.md

 2. Run `gradle rewriteRun` to run the recipe.

 > [!TIP]
-> If you just want to dry run the recipe without changing the code, use `gradle rewrite:DryRun`.
+> If you just want to dry run the recipe without changing the code, use `gradle rewriteDryRun`.

 #### Maven Command Line